RaniaAbid-GH/Tweets_Classification_in_Python/README.md

 Step 2 : Access to Twitter’s API using Tweepy / Verifying credentials :

-Why is it beneficial to access Twitter API?
-* Tweets are by nature short-form and contain diverse and relevant topics, so by using Twitter API you get the type, volume and ‘newness’ of data.
-* Access to Twitter’s API can be acheived by Tweepy which is an open source package that allows you to bypass a lot of those low level details.

 Step 3 : Collecting Twitter data.

 Step 4 : Merging collected datasets into one csv file / Concate collected datasets.